 Middle and upper school students travel each fall to Windy Gap, a Young Life-owned retreat center in the North Carolina mountains, where they spend two days and nights bonding with their classmates and growing in their relationships with Christ.
 Time at Windy Gap consists of chapel in the morning and evening and friendly class competitions and free time in the afternoon.
 This annual event is a much-anticipated highlight of every school year.

-Upper school students also attend a two-day Spiritual Life Conference during the first semester and then travel off campus by grade during the second semester for a Service Learning Day.
+Middle school students also participate in a grade specific Spiritual Life Day and upper school students attend a two-day Spiritual Life Conference during the first semester and then travel off campus by grade during the second semester for a Service Learning Day.

 Knights Service Hours